travis-ci/dpl/README.md

 * **user**: Bintray user
 * **key**: Bintray API key
 * **passphrase**: Optional.
 In case a passphrase is configured on Bintray and GPG signing is used.
+* **dry-run**: Optional.
+If set to true, skips sending requests to Bintray.
+Useful for testing your configuration.

 #### Descriptor file example:
 ```groovy